localvoid/ivi/documentation/advanced/issues.md

 This use cases are usually has way much better solutions than direct manipulation of external documents.
 For example, by communicating between different documents with a [postMessage](https://developer.mozilla.org/en-US/docs/Web/API/Window/postMessage) API.

+## UIWebView

+There are several issues with iOS `UIWebView`.
+If you are using Cordova to build an application, switch to a modern `WKWebView` API.